-Eye2Eye is a student-run nonprofit service organization focused on the furthering of women’s equality in the workplace and educational institutions.
+Eye2Eye is a student-run nonprofit service organization focused on the furthering of equality amongst all genders in the workplace and educational institutions.
 Eye2Eye was founded by students in Alpha Kappa Psi (Nu Chapter) at Boston University in 2016.
 The founders’ own experiences of workplace and collegiate discrimination shaped their drive to end gender inequality.
 They encountered gender bias across a multitude of industries, as well as within the business school at Boston University.
 These experiences, coupled with eye-opening research conducted by organizations like the ITUC, are what pushed the team to create Eye2Eye.
-Eye2Eye hopes to lessen the gender pay gap and end gender discrimination against women in the workplace and in schools not only across the nation but throughout the world.
+Eye2Eye hopes to lessen the gender pay gap and end gender discrimination against all genders in the workplace and in schools not only across the nation but throughout the world.

 In order to pursue equal footing for all genders, Eye2Eye focuses on two primary goals: